gabriele-h/almapipo/README.md

 ## Add CSV Lines to `source_csv` and `job_status_per_id`

-A convenience function makes it possible to read a whole CSV-file into both relevant database tables.
+This makes it possible to read a whole CSV-file into both relevant database tables.
 It takes two parameters:
 * Path to the CSV- or TSV-file
 * Intended action for the records listed ('POST', 'GET', 'PUT' or 'DELETE'). **Note:** If none is provided this will default to 'GET'.

+**Note:** This will not produce any API-calls.

 ### Usage Example Python Console